Cannabis POS + back office · one system

 Moving off your current POS?

-The usual horror story when you switch POS is loyalty balances vanishing and day-one numbers that don’t tie out.
-We built our cutover workspace for our own move off Dutchie: a readiness board, a loyalty-balance snapshot taken before the flip, and a reconciliation dry-run that proves the numbers match before you commit.
+It replaces the register you run today — whether that’s Dutchie, Treez, or a stack you’ve stitched together.
+The switching fear is real: loyalty balances vanishing and day-one numbers that don’t tie out.
+The cutover workspace answers both — a readiness board, a loyalty-balance snapshot taken before the flip, and a reconciliation dry-run that proves the numbers match before you commit.
 You move in phases — shadow first, then flip — not all at once on a Friday.

 Cutover · readiness board